 The uninsured are much less likely to seek preventative health care or receive treatment for symptoms that can have serious health consequences if not treated, and are more likely to die from curable health problems.

 It costs Texas taxpayers, employers and insured individuals about $9.2 billion per year to subsidize health care for the uninsured.
 Approximately $1,800 of each annual health insurance premium is due to the cost of emergency care for the uninsured.

 Health For All saves our community between $3 and $6 million per year by providing the low income, uninsured with a medical home and delivering primary and preventative health care at a much lower cost than is possible through hospital emergency rooms.

 Our patients are between the ages of 18 and 64 because this is the age range that is not automatically eligible for existing government programs.
 80% of our patients earn less than $1,500/month.
 Over 60% of our patients are female and most are single parents.
 We serve patients from over 20 counties, but 95% live in the Brazos Valley.

 Health For All was founded by Drs.
 Karim and Asha Haji in 1987.
 The original clinic was located in donated room in the Cattleman’s Inn in Bryan, which was owned by Farida Lakhani.
 The closet in the room was stocked with donated medication samples and a sign that said “Free Sick Clinic” hung outside the door.
 The clinic served as a place where the low income, uninsured members of our community could receive free basic medical care, and that mission has never changed.

-The need for this service in our community was realized immediately and the clinic grew and advanced through five locations to its present professionally equipped clinic in the former University Pediatrics building on Memorial Drive.
+The need for this service in our community was realized immediately and the clinic grew and advanced through six locations to its present professionally equipped clinic in the 29th Street Medical Plaza.

 Health For All has gone from providing the most basic of medical care for a few patients per week to providing a wide range of free health care services for thousands of patients per year.